mattdesl/canvas-sketch-util/docs/penplot.md

 - `units` The units of the artwork
 - `width` (required) the width of the artwork in `units`
 - `height` (required) the width of the artwork in `units`
-- `background` The background color for 2D canvas, default `'white'`
+- `background` The background `fillStyle` for 2D canvas, default `'white'`
+- `foreground` The foreground `strokeStyle` applied only to the 2D canvas, defaults to `'black'` (use this if you wish to have a white stroke on black PNG, but still a black stroke SVG)
 - Other properties passed into `polylinesToSVG` function

 ##